District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 The European average for district heating and district cooling systems is above 12%.
 Among the pioneering countries, we find the Nordic countries and central Europe, from which we will highlight Helsinki and Vienna as exemplary cities with central heating and cooling networks.

 Helsinki has a heat network that covers more than 90% of the city’s total heat demand.
-It covers an area of 1.200 km and supplies more than 10.000 users, reflecting the importance of this type of energy supply systems for the city.
-However, being a city with extreme cold weather conditions doesn’t mean it has missed the option of cohesive heat with cold, so this network also has a distribution of refrigeration.
+It covers an area of 1.200 km and supplies more than 10.000 users, reflecting the importance of this type of energy supply system for the city.
+However, being a city with extremely cold weather conditions doesn’t mean it has missed the option of cohesive heat with cold, so this network also has a distribution of refrigeration.
 The EU considers it to be an example of an urban heat and cold network.

 In the case of Vienna, the city has a heating and cooling network supplied by 3 plants located in the urban area.
 The Spittelau plant is not only a waste management company that provides the energy for part of the city heating system, it is also a tourist attraction due to the design of the building.
-An example not only of energy efficiency but also of the integration into urban architecture.
+An example is not only of energy efficiency but also of the integration into urban architecture.

 45% of the energy used for heating and cooling in the EU is consumed in the housing sector, 37% in industry and 18% in the services sector.
 Each sector has the potential to reduce demand, increase efficiency and switch to renewable energy sources.